Long-range correlations in pinned athermal networks: Response to a force dipole

 We next derive the continuum limit of the displacement response to a force dipole.
 We consider the simplest case of a dipole of length $2d$ centered at the origin $(0,0)$.
 The field of external forces is then expressed as

-For simplicity, we consider the external forces to be along the $x$-direction ($\phi = 0$), the generalization to non-zero $\phi$ is straightforward.
-The displacement fields at $\vec{r}$ produced by the dipole at $\vec{r} = (r,\theta)$ from the center of the dipole (Fig.~\ref{supp_notation}) is then given by
+For simplicity, we consider the external forces to be acting along the $x$-direction ($\phi = 0$), however the generalization to non-zero $\phi$ is straightforward.
+The displacement fields at a distance $\vec{r} = (r,\theta)$ from the center of the dipole (see Fig.~\ref{Fig_dipole_notation}) is then given by